INTERNATIONAL HORROR FILM FESTIVAL ~ We accept films from around the world!!

 We love horror movies, and we love those who make them, so we want to screen your films!
 We're looking for all types of horror flicks...monsters, psychos, killer plants, demon dogs, supernatural, super serious, hilarious, dreadful, creepy clowns, possessed machines, ghost horror, found footage, we want them all!!

 Anything goes, as long as it's horror!
-As for format, we're focusing this year on shorts, no longer than 30 minutes.
-However, we MIGHT have time for features.
-It depends how things go with the venue.
-We don't want to have a call just in case!
-So for now, shorts only.
+As for format, we're focusing this year on shorts, no longer than 20 minutes, and feature films.
 We're also down with documentaries, animation, claymation, puppetry, wizardry, and we love trailers!!

 Submit today, and showcase your work to a new audience of horror fans!
-Help us celebrate our fourth Northern Frights Festival!
+Help us celebrate our seventh Northern Frights Festival!